prestontasoff/ESPM_112L_24/Week_7/Week_7_Phylogenetics.md

 Log in to class.ggkbase.berkeley.edu on your browser, navigate to your baby's project page, and click "Genome Completeness -> Ribosomal Proteins" near the top of the page.
 You'll see a menu that looks like this:

 ![ggkbase_rps3.png](ggkbase_rps3.png)

+Click "DNA" and a file will be generated and downloaded to your computer.
+Now you're going to want to put that file on the cluster with scp.
+If you don't remember how to do that, call me over- otherwise I leave this as an exercise for the reader.
+Enjoy.

+# Section 2: Aligning your sequences

+Now log in to class.ggkbase.berkeley.edu on the terminal.
+You're going to use one of two programs to align these sequences, but let's look at some aspects of these programs first.

+Mafft is a popular aligner renowned for its accuracy and thoroughness when creating alignments.
+It takes a while, though, since it was written with accuracy in mind.
+Try aligning it with mafft and timing it (by putting 'time' in front of a command, your system will tell you how long it took to run):

+'